Herringfleet: Church of St Margaret

 The parish church, which is dedicated to St Margaret, is one of around 40 round-tower churches in Suffolk.
 It dates from the medieval period, with the tower thought to date from the 11th-century at the latest, with a possibility of it dating from the Anglo-Saxon period, although this is considered unlikely due to its construction in Caen stone.
-The parish came under the control of St Olaves Priory after it was established in the 13th-century.
+The parish came under the control of St Olave’s Priory after it was established in the 13th century.

-The nave doorway dates from the 12th-century and there are 12th- and 13th-century windows in both the nave and chancel.
-The church was restored from 1824 by the Leathes family and include Victorian stained glass windows as well as painted glass dating from as early as the 14th-century.
+The nave doorway dates from the 12th century and there are 12th- and 13th-century windows in both the nave and chancel.
+The church was restored from 1824 by the Leathes family, and contains Victorian stained glass windows as well as painted glass dating from as early as the 14th century.
 The church is a Grade I listed building.

-To bells hang in the tower, one cast by William and Alice Brend of Norwich in 1611, the other by the Whitechapel Bell Foundry in 1837.
+Two bells hang in the tower, one cast by William and Alice Brend of Norwich in 1611, the other by the Whitechapel Bell Foundry in 1837.